OkaeriPoland/okaeri-configs/binary-obdf/README.md

 ```

 ## Limitations
 - OBDF is a binary format, and thus does not support comments.
+All `@Header` and `@Comment` values would not be added to the output configuration file.

 ## Usage